1971 Giro d'Italia: Teams

 Tour de France organizer Félix Lévitan and the Mars-Flandria were in disagreements over the team's participation in the coming Tour de France and there was speculation that the team would instead race the Giro d'Italia.
 The team chose to wait for Lévitan's decision regarding their entry, which came following the Giro's start, and therefore did not participate in the Giro.
 Ultimately, Lévitian requested the team to pay extra money, on top of the 25,000 franc entry fee, to participate in the Tour.
 A total of 10 teams were invited to participate in the 1971 Giro d'Italia.
 Each team sent a squad of ten riders, so the Giro began with a peloton of 100 cyclists.

+Twenty-seven of the starters participated in the Giro d'Italia for the first time.
 The majority of riders were Italian (72), while 28 riders were foreign.
 Of the non-Italians, Belgians had the most with twelve riders, 10 Spaniards which comprised the whole KAS team, 3 Swedes, 2 Swiss, and one French rider.
 Only two of the ten teams entering the race were not based in Italy: KAS (Spain) and Magniflex (Belgium).
+The average age of riders was 26.69 years, ranging from 21–year–old Mario Lanzafame (Cosatto) to 37–year–old Aldo Moser (G.B.C.).
+The team with the youngest average rider age was Cosatto (24), while the oldest was Salvarani (28).

 Giorgio Favaro was the last rider to arrive for the race because his Molteni teammate Martin Van Den Bossche was removed shortly before the race's start due to the discovery of an abscess that was operated on in a Vicenza hospital.
 Out of the riders that started this edition of the Giro d'Italia, a total of 75 riders made it to the finish in Milan.

 The teams that took part in the race were: